jobsimi/awesome-llm-free-apis/readme.md

 ## Limit total times/tokens/RPM/PRD

 - [Coze](https://www.coze.com/docs/developer_guides/coze_api_overview) - Coze is a next-generation AI application and chatbot development platform.
 Regardless of your programming experience, Coze enables you to effortlessly create various chatbots and deploy them across different social platforms and messaging apps.

+## Limit total times

+- [LLaMA3.1-8B](https://build.nvidia.com/explore/discover#llama-3_1-8b-instruct) - NVIDIA LLaMA3.1-8B is a large language model that can be used for a variety of natural language processing tasks, including text generation, translation, and question answering.
+It is based on the LLaMA architecture and is trained on a large dataset of text from the internet.